 Typically, strokes gained is a widely used statistic on the PGA and European Tours, and often TV coverage refers to these new style of golf statistics in their broadcasts.
 With so much media coverage, many amateur golfers wonder not only ‘what is strokes gained’ but also, what their strokes gained data might be in the different aspects of the game.
 This is where Shot Scope comes in.

-On Wednesday 27th January 2021 Shot Scope, the industry-leader in performance tracking technology, announced a significant string of upgrades to its platform, allowing users to review ‘strokes gained’ data for all facets of their game on the mobile app.
-The release of strokes gained is a phased approach from Shot Scope, with phase 1 being a strokes gained overview which benchmarks users’ statistics against Tour golfers.
+Shot Scope, the industry-leader in performance tracking technology, allows users to review ‘strokes gained’ data for all facets of their game on the free mobile app or web dashboard.
+The release of strokes gained from Shot Scope offers a strokes gained overview which benchmarks users’ statistics against Tour golfers.

-This initial overview shows strokes gained for tee shots, approaches, short game, putting and includes filters such as the last 5 rounds, 10 rounds, or previous years.
-For all Shot Scope users, strokes gained will be backdated to include previous years’ data (75+ million shots) to ensure the best possible experience.
+This full game overview shows strokes gained for tee shots, approaches, short game, putting and includes filters such as the last 5 rounds, 10 rounds, or previous years.
+For all Shot Scope users, strokes gained will be backdated to include previous years’ data (200+ million shots) to ensure the best possible experience.

-Phase 3 (summer 2021) will allow Shot Scope users to benchmark their performance against other handicap levels.
-For any golfer looking to improve, this feature will give clear direction of which aspects of their game they need to sharpen up in order to achieve their goal of improvement or handicap reduction.
-Initially, the benchmark handicap categories will be 0-5, 5-10, 10-15, 15-20 and 20-25, however more specific handicap updates will become available in future software updates.
+The final element to strokes gained from Shot Scope allows golfers to benchmark their performance against other handicap levels.
+For any golfer looking to improve, this feature helps to give clear direction of which aspects of their game they need to sharpen up in order to achieve their goal of improvement or handicap reduction.
+Comparisons can be made against six different handicap benchmarks (scratch golfer, 5, 10, 15, 20 and 25 handicap).
+More specific handicap benchmarks may become available in future software updates.

 Hopefully this blog has helped answer the question of ‘what is strokes gained’ and you can now look forward to analysing your strokes gained statistics on the Shot Scope mobile app.